 The EBSCO Story

-As a leading discovery service provider for libraries, millions of users around the world access eBooks on EBSCOhost.
-We know that making our experience accessible is critical to ensure all users can find and use EBSCO ebooks to help achieve their academic, personal, and professional goals.
+As a leading discovery service provider for libraries, millions of users around the world access EBSCO eBooks every year on EBSCOhost, an intuitive online research platform.
+It is our mission to ensure that all users can easily access EBSCO eBooks to help achieve their academic, personal, and professional goals.

 ...openly stating known abilities and limitations saves end users and librarians hours of trial and error...

 As our accessibility efforts evolved, we developed a better sense of the people we are serving and what information is most useful to them.
 We simplified our language as much as possible, to ensure it would be consumable by a user or librarian who may not be familiar with our products.
-We also created navigation recommendations for various browser and screen reader combinations in a table with proper markup to ensure it could be read by a screen reader and other assistive technologies.
+We created navigation recommendations for various browser and screen reader combinations in a table with proper markup to ensure it could be read by a screen reader and other assistive technologies.
 We also included recommendations about how users can make the best of their experience with our product, such as by leveraging the EPUB format and taking advantage of DRM-free chapter downloads.